 #4 I need to get a gym membership/I can’t afford it

 When we think of strength training we usually picture dumbbells and machines at an overcrowded gym.
 The fitness industry is finally catching on to the benefits of bodyweight strength training.
 Making more and more people aware of the fact that you don’t need much in order to strengthen your muscles.
-So if the thought of a gym membership or cost is daunting to you – check out our AV Coaching program.

 How To Get The Most Out Of Your Strength Training Workouts

 Focus on form, not the amount of weight